 Submitting a conversion request

-M1’s IRA conversion form is attached at the bottom of this page and we’ve also attached two examples for reference.
+M1’s IRA conversion form is attached here and at the bottom of this page and we’ve also attached two examples for reference.
 Please review the instructions below to complete the form.
 Once your form has been completed, you may submit your request here.

 Please note that prior to submitting a request, the following is required: